jenkinsci/synopsys-security-scan-plugin/README.md

  $\href{www.cnn.com}{CNN}$

+ \textcolor{red}{\textsf{NOTE: This plugin has been deprecated and will not work after February 14, 2025.
+It is recommended that you migrate to our new \%}}

 $\color{red}{\textsf{NOTE: This plugin has been deprecated and will not work after February 14, 2025.
 It is recommended that you migrate to our new }}$
 \textsf{\href{https://www.example.com}{\textsf{plugin}}}